 There are currently three drugs under development that are garnering the most attention:

 - Molnupiravir, from Merck & Co. and Ridgeback Biotherapeutics.
 Based on clinical trial results, molnupiravir is the first oral antiviral that has been found to be effective against COVID-19, reducing the risk of hospitalization and death by about 50%.
-Merck may seek FDA emergency use authorization for this drug by year-end.
+In december 2021, FDA granted emergency authorization to this capsule under special conditions.

 Molnupiravir, which was only tested on unvaccinated people who had mild to moderate cases of COVID-19 and had at least one risk factor for developing a severe case of the disease, also appears to be effective against COVID-19 variants such as Delta and Mu.